--Football, basketball, lacrosse, baseball, boxing, rugby etc.
+- Contact Sports like Football, basketball, lacrosse, baseball, boxing, rugby, soccer etc.

-x-ray or MRI can be performed after a whiplash injury to rule out fractures, ligament, muscle and tendon damage.
+X-ray or MRI can be performed after a whiplash injury to rule out fractures, ligament, muscle and tendon damage.

-Signs and symptoms:
+Signs and Symptoms of Whiplash:

 - Generalized non-specific pain

 - Vague visual, hearing, and swallowing

 - Alar odontoid integrity test

 - Cruciate ligament test

 These tests should be performed to rule out damage to important cervical structure.

-Physical Therapy Treatment:
+Physical Therapy Treatment for Whiplash: